rabinthapa18/stripe_vue_node/README.md

 ## Blog Post

-For a detailed tutorial on setting up this project, please refer to [this blog post]()(link coming soon) where I explain each step in detail.
+For a detailed tutorial on setting up this project, please refer to [this blog post](https://rabinson.hashnode.dev/seamless-payments-integrating-stripe-with-vuejs-and-nodejs) where I explain each step in detail.

 ## Setup Instructions